-- The research mentor's role is to serve as the lead mentor for the fellow, providing broad oversight and review of the fellow's research and products. - A mentoring plan between the fellow, research mentor, and community mentor will be required within one month after the fellowship is initiated. - In the event that progress of the fellow is determined to be unsatisfactory by the research mentor, California Sea Grant, the Council's Deputy Executive Officer for Science, or the Lead Scientist, and all jointly agree, the research mentor shall either: 1) identify another fellow, or 2) assume active responsibility for the project and will receive no more compensation than the total fixed cost of the subcontract plus allowable travel and materials and supplies costs minus payments already made to the fellow.
-In this event, the research mentor will be paid the monthly fee that would have been paid to the fellow.
+- The research mentor's role is to provide general oversight, direction, and first-level peer review of all aspects of the project. - In the event that progress of the fellow is determined to be unsatisfactory by the mentor, Sea Grant, the Deputy Executive Officer for Science, or the Lead Scientist, the research mentor will jointly either agree: 1) to find another fellow, or 2) the mentor will assume active responsibility for the project and will receive no more compensation than the total fixed cost of the subcontract plus allowable travel and equipment costs minus payments already made to the fellow.
+In this event, the research mentor will be paid the monthly stipend that would have been paid to the fellow.